Jacob Riis: Public works

-Later life
+Later life and death

-Riis wrote his autobiography, The Making of an American, in 1901.
-His daughter, Clara C. Riis, married Dr. William Clarence Fiske.
+In 1901, Riis wrote his autobiography, The Making of an American.
+His daughter, Clara C. Riis, married William Clarence Fiske.
 His son, John Riis (1882–1946), served in Gifford Pinchot's new United States Forest Service from 1907 to 1913 as a ranger and forest supervisor on national forests in Utah, California and Oregon.
 He chronicled his time in the Forest Service in his 1937 book, Ranger Trails.
 Another son, Edward V. Riis, was appointed US Director of Public Information in Copenhagen toward the end of World War I; he spoke against antisemitism.

 A third son, Roger Williams Riis (1894–1953), was also a reporter and activist.
 In 1905, Jacob Riis's wife Elisabeth became ill and died.
 Riis remarried in 1907, and with his new wife, Mary Phillips, relocated to a farm in Barre, Massachusetts.

 Riis died at the farm on May 26, 1914.
+His grave is marked by an unmarked granite boulder in Riverside Cemetery, in Barre, Massachusetts.

 His second wife lived until 1967, continuing work on the farm, working on Wall Street and teaching classes at Columbia University.

-Riis's grave is marked by an unmarked granite boulder in Riverside Cemetery, in Barre, Massachusetts.

 Social attitudes

 Riis's concern for the poor and destitute often caused people to assume he disliked the rich.
 However, Riis showed no sign of discomfort among the affluent, often asking them for their support.
 Although seldom involved with party politics, Riis was sufficiently disgusted by the corruption of Tammany Hall to change from being an endorser of the Democratic Party to endorse the Republican Party.

 The period just before the Spanish–American War was difficult for Riis.
 He was approached by liberals who suspected that protests of alleged Spanish mistreatment of the Cubans was merely a ruse intended to provide a pretext for US expansionism; perhaps to avoid offending his friend Roosevelt, Riis refused the offer of good payment to investigate this and made nationalist statements.

-Riis emphatically supported the spread of wealth to lower classes through improved social programs and philanthropy, but his personal opinion of the natural causes for poor immigrants' situations tended to display the trappings of a racist ideology.
-Several chapters of How the Other Half Lives, for example, open with Riis' observations of the economic and social situations of different ethnic and racial groups via indictments of their perceived natural flaws; often prejudices that may well have been informed by scientific racism.